-1.2 Class of Service Options.
-The service offers three CoS options.
+- 1.2 Service Multiplexing.
+The service enables customers to multiplex multiple services (EVCs) on a given UNI.
+A typical application for EVPL is to upgrade a hub and spoke topology where several remote (spoke) sites need to connect to a regional or central (hub) site.
+The hub site can have all remote site EVCs multiplexed on a single UNI eliminating the need for multiple ports on the customer's router or Ethernet switch.
+Note that when service multiplexing is used, the sum of CIR bandwidth for all EVCs multiplexed at the UNI cannot exceed the UNI port speed.
+The service multiplexing capability is not available at sites served by the Comcast Hybrid Fiber Coax (HFC) Network. - 1.3 Class of Service Options.
+The service offers three classes of service.
 The CoS options allow for differentiated service performance levels for different types of network traffic.
 It is used to prioritize customer mission-critical traffic over lesser priority traffic in the network.
 The customer must specify a CIR for each CoS to indicate how much bandwidth should be assigned to it.
 Figure 2 lists the service performance objectives associated with On-Net (for distances within 250 network miles) and Off-Net Services.
-Only Basic or Priority CoS are permissible for On-Net and Off-Net services delivered via the Comcast Hybrid Fiber Coax (HFC) Network.
-Locations delivered via Off-Net Services will only guarantee the CoS value for the On-Net portion of the service.
-However, the end-to-end service will honor the committed performance tier metrics.
+Only Basic CoS is permissible for Off-Net Services and On-Net Services delivered via the HFC Network.

 Class of Service (CoS)

 Performance Objective Premium Priority Basic

-On-Net Services (< 250 miles)
+On-Net Services (≤ 250 miles)

 Latency (one way) < 12ms < 23ms < 45ms

-Jitter (one way) < 2ms < 10ms < 20ms
+Jitter (one way) < 2ms < 23ms < 45ms

 Packet Loss (one way) < 0.001% < 0.01% < 1%

 Availability (On-Net Services delivered via Fiber) > 99.99% > 99.99% > 99.99%

-Availability (On-Net Services delivered via HFC Network) Not Applicable 99.9% > 99.9%
+Availability (On-Net Services delivered via HFC Network) Not Applicable Not Applicable > 99.9%

-Off-Net Services delivered via Fiber
+Off-Net Services

-Availability > 99.95% > 99.95% > 99.95%
+Availability Not Applicable Not Applicable > 99.95%

-Off-Net Services delivered via Non-Fiber

-Availability > 99.9% > 99.9% > 99.9%